Copper toxicity: EPA cancer data

 The EPA lists no evidence for human cancer incidence connected with copper, and lists animal evidence linking copper to cancer as "inadequate".
 Two studies in mice have shown no increased incidence of cancer.
 One of these used regular injections of copper compounds, including cupric oxide.
 One study of two strains of mice fed copper compounds found a varying increased incidence of reticulum cell sarcoma in males of one strain, but not the other (there was a slightly increased incidence in females of both strains).
 These results have not been repeated.

 Pathophysiology

 Indian childhood cirrhosis

 One manifestation of copper toxicity, cirrhosis of the liver in children (Indian childhood cirrhosis), has been linked to boiling milk in copper cookware.
 The Merck Manual states that recent studies suggest that a genetic defect is associated with this particular cirrhosis.

-Wilson disease
+Wilson's disease

 An inherited condition called Wilson's disease causes the body to retain copper, since it is not excreted by the liver into the bile.
 This disease, if untreated, can lead to brain and liver damage, and bis-choline tetrathiomolybdate is under investigation as a therapy against Wilson's disease.